 - Decrease the Radius until the halo effect disappers.
 You've arrived at the optimal value for Radius.

-- Now, decrease the value of Amount as necessary.
+- Now, decrease the Amount value as necessary.

 - Adjust the Reduce Noise slider, such that the noise in the image looks similar to how it was before you began sharpening the image.
 Too much noise reduction can result in a plasticy look.
 Higher Amount values require greater noise reduction.